 Mont.
 Code Ann. § 7-32-4114(4) also prohibits an officer or member of a police department from participating in political activity while on duty or in uniform.

-- 3.)
-A public employee has a right to be politically active when not at work and not utilizing public facilities, supplies, personnel, equipment, or funds.
+3.)
+The Montana Attorney General states that Montana law allows a public employee the right to be politically active when not at work and not utilizing public facilities, supplies, personnel, equipment, or funds.

 LEGAL DISCUSSION: